Sidd Finch: Response

 The story was released in late March 1985.
+The subhead of the article read: "He's a pitcher, part yogi and part recluse.
+Impressively liberated from our opulent life-style, Sidd's deciding about yoga—and his future in baseball."
+The first letters of these words spell out "Happy April Fools' Day—a(h) fib"; Despite this clue and the obvious absurdity of the article, many people believed Finch actually existed.
 Mets fans were overjoyed at their luck in finding such a player, and flooded Sports Illustrated with requests for more information.
-Many people fell for the prank.
 A New York sports page editor complained to the Mets' public relations director for allowing Sports Illustrated to break the news.
 Two general managers called Commissioner of Baseball Peter Ueberroth asking about Finch.
 The St. Petersburg Times sent a reporter to find Finch, and a radio talk show host claimed he saw Finch pitch.

 The Mets gave Finch a locker between George Foster and Darryl Strawberry.
 The three major networks, CBS, NBC, and ABC, and the local St. Petersburg, Florida, newspapers sent reporters to Al Lang Stadium for a press conference about Finch.
-At the April 2 press conference, Berton announced his retirement.
+At the April 2 press conference, Berton announced Finch's retirement.

-The subhead of the article read: "He's a pitcher, part yogi and part recluse.
-Impressively liberated from our opulent life-style, Sidd's deciding about yoga—and his future in baseball."
-The first letters of these words spell out "Happy April Fools' Day—a(h) fib".
-Despite this clue and the obvious absurdity of the article, many people believed Finch actually existed.
 The magazine printed a much smaller article in the following April 8 issue announcing Finch's retirement.
 It then announced it was a hoax on April 15.

 Aftermath

-Plimpton eventually broadened his article into a novel, first published in 1987.
+Plimpton eventually broadened his article into a novel, The Curious Case of Sidd Finch, first published in 1987.
 The book discussed Finch's "brief re-commitment to baseball", in which stories of Sadaharu Oh and Steve Dalkowski, as well as Finch's girlfriend, inspire Finch to stick with baseball, and he reaches Major League Baseball with the Mets.

 In April 2015, ESPN released a documentary on its 30 for 30 Shorts program about the Sidd Finch phenomenon, as another April Fools' joke for a new generation.

 On August 26, 2015, the Brooklyn Cyclones had a Sidd Finch bobblehead give-away for the 30th anniversary of the event.
 George Plimpton had died, so his son Taylor threw the ceremonial first pitch.
 Joe Berton attended and signed autographs on the bobbleheads.
 The bobblehead showed Finch in a Cyclones uniform, with French horn and one bare foot.
 The Cyclones were not in existence in 1985; a team executive explained in an interview during the game radio broadcast that using the Major League team name and logo would have been much more expensive.